JLeuze/Meteor-Slides/readme.txt

 * Initial release of Meteor Slides.

 == Upgrade Notice ==

+= 1.5.3 =
+Meteor Slides 1.5.3 has been updated with theme conflict fixes, and includes new and updated translations.

 = 1.5.2 =
 Meteor Slides 1.5.2 has been updated to match the WordPress 4.0 admin, and includes new and updated translations.